Yeti-CMS/yeti-frontend/README.md

 - A Modern Web Browser (Should work on Chrome / Firefox / Safari / IE > 9, Edge)
 - Some kind of backend for persistence (DIY or use our example.
 More to come!)

+## Download Distributable
+If you would like to download a ready-to-use CMS, see: https://github.com/Yeti-CMS/Distributable

 ## Refactor & Rewrite
 This repository is the rewrite of a previous project, WPCE.
 I've done my best to clean-up the codebase and only include features that work.
 Hopefully it will grow into something better, with community support.
 If the project interests you, please reach out and let me know!